 If you, O Lord, should mark our guilt,

 more than watchman for daybreak.

 Jesus said to his disciples, "I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.

-Ezekiel calls us to persevere in doing good across a lifetime.
+Ezekiel calls on his readers to persevere in doing good across a lifetime.
 In Matthew's gospel Jesus roots the discernment of good and evil in the depths of the human heart.
-We must do more than keep a set of rules, stopping short of murdering others; we must aim to be at peace with them and not harbour anger or resentment.
+We must do more than keep a set of rules, stopping short of murdering others and stealing their goods; we must aim to be at peace with them and not harbour anger or resentment.
 Jesus names the objects of our patience and kindness: they are our brother and our sister.
 At first, this designation might seem to make the practice of tolerance somewhat easier.
 Yet common experience tells us that people often lose their temper more quickly and find forgiveness harder within their own family.

 This journey of reconciliation begins first in our heart when we decide to do all in our power to win back our brother or sister.
 On that condition we can continue with our Eucharist in good conscience.
 The effort must be continued for, as Ezekiel warns: "If the virtuous person turns from the path of virtue to do evil . . . has broken faith and committed sin, . . . he shall die!"

 Does this ask too much?
 God asks nothing without first giving us the grace of a "new heart and . . . a new spirit" and putting his own spirit within us (Ezek 36:26-27).
 Then there is the assurance us that whatever be our offense against life and goodness, God forgives us if we turn from our evil ways.
 Ezekiel's understanding of God's outlook concludes with this great phrase, "I have no pleasure in the death of anyone . . .
 Return and live!"